ssc-sp/datahub-docs/UserGuide/Migration/Storage.md

-# Migrating of Offboarding Your Storage
+# Migrating or Offboarding Your Storage

 This document provides instructions about: